Thank you for considering Melbourne Girls’ College for your daughter’s enrolment into Year 7.

 Melbourne Girls’ College’s enrolment policy is approved by the Minister for Education.

 Students attending Year 6 in a Government primary school are provided with a transition package in April by their current schools.
 Once the Application for Year 7 Placement Form is completed, parents return this to the primary school who then forward it onto the secondary school listed as the first preference.

-Students attending Independent or Catholic primary schools in Year 6 may download an Enrolment Enquiry Form here.
-This form needs to be submitted by Friday 14th May, 2021 (the year prior to the entry level).
+Students attending Independent or Catholic primary schools in Year 6 may download an Enrolment Enquiry Form which will be available from term 2.
+This form needs to be submitted by Friday 13th May, 2022 (the year prior to the entry level).
 Parents email or post the completed Enrolment Inquiry Form directly to Melbourne Girls’ College (MGC).

 Students applying for placement at Melbourne Girls’ College will be enrolled in the following priority order: